secwall/dotfiles/README.md

 Some config files (e.g. bash, vim, etc)

-bashrc_desktop - bash config I use on desctop
+zshrc_desktop - zsh config I use on desktop

-bashrc_servers - bash config I use on servers (initial)
+zshrc_servers - zsh config I use on servers (initial)

 vimrc - vim config I use on desktop

-inputrc - identical on desktop and servers

 awesome - directory with awesome config files